AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: APPROACH

 \item Scenarios with Obstacles (Figure \ref{fig:scenarios} (c)): This scenario has dense static obstacles (two to three meters apart).
-The obstacles have general features (corners, curves, lines) w.r.t.
-Lidar data information.
-Training in this stage encodes the distance information of the nearby obstacles by the Lidar Model.
+The obstacles consist of general features (corners, curves, lines) w.r.t.
+Lidar data.
+Hence, training in this stage encodes the distance information of the nearby obstacles by the Lidar Model.
 The input of the Lidar Model is the 1-channel Lidar data.
-In this stage we mainly train the Lidar Model and the Policy Model.
+In this stage, we only train the Lidar Model, while the Policy Model and other models are fixed.
+The reward function depends on $r_g$ and $r_c$; other rewards are weighted by 0.

-\item Scenarios with different hills (Figure \ref{fig:scenarios} (d)): The hills have different heights and gradients.
-There are some areas in which the robot would flip over if the pitch or roll angles are very high.
-This scenario is used to train the Elevation-map Model to encode the elevation information and produce a policy that will run the robot with a smaller change of its elevation in each step.
+\item Scenarios with different hills (Figure \ref{fig:scenarios} (d)): The hills have different heights and gradients, which are generated randomly within the ranges $[0.1m, 2m]$ and $[10^\circ, 50^\circ]$, respectively.
+In some regions with large gradients, the robot will flip over if the pitch or roll angles are significantly high.
+Hence, this stage is used to train the Elevation-map Model to encode the elevation information and produce a policy that can run the robot with a smaller change in elevation in each step.
+To this end, we use $r_g$ and $r_h$ in the reward function, and other reward items are weighted by 0.

-\item Unity Scenarios (Figure \ref{fig:scenarios} (e)): The unity simulator has features-rich environments.
-Lidar and elevation information in these scenarios are more complex than Raisim simulator.
-We fine-tune the perception models in the simulator to enable them with better encoding of the environment. \end{enumerate}
+\item Unity Scenarios (Figure \ref{fig:scenarios} (e)): The unity simulator consists with a feature-rich outdoor environment.
+Lidar and elevation data, specifically, are more complex and accurate than the Raisim simulator.
+We fine-tune the perception models in the Unity simulator to equip them with better encoding of the environment, i.e., we keep non-zero weights only for $r_g$ and $r_h$. \end{enumerate}

-All the networks are trained on workstations with Intel Xeon 3.6 GHz CPU and an Nvidia Titan GPU.
 During training, except for the elevation map, all other inputs are directly from sensors.
 For elevation maps, we use the elevation mapping package~\cite{elemap}.
-However, the generated elevation map cannot cover all the areas near the robot without a full exploration of the environment.
-It is also processed relatively slowly.
-We alleviate the issues by the following steps: \begin{enumerate} \item We use the linear interpolation method to fill the elevation map and solve the sparsity issue of the generated elevation map.
+However, the generated elevation map cannot cover all the areas near the robot without performing a complete exploration of the environment.
+Further, the elevation map is processed at a relatively slower rate.
+We alleviate the issues with the following two steps: \begin{enumerate} \item We use the linear interpolation method to fill the unknown regions in the elevation map and solve the sparsity issue of the generated elevation map.